 Using a family-centered approach, schools, health and human service agencies, business, the faith community, law enforcement, nonprofit organizations, civic clubs, and others work together with families, focusing on academics, physical and mental health, nurturing parenting, economic success, and community service.
 We tap existing resources, streamline systems to be more efficient and effective, and initiate new projects like those listed below.

-Department of Family & Children Services, Faith in Serving Humanity (FISH), Walton County Board of Commissioners, Walton County Public Schools, Social Circle City Schools, 21st Century, Public Health, Department of Juvenile Justice, Chamber of Commerce, individual businesses, Juvenile Court, Police Departments, Sheriff Department, Department of Labor, Boys & Girls Club, The Ministry Village, Advantage Behavioral Health, Local Churches, Council on Aging, Child Abuse Prevention Council, Court Appointed Special Advocates, Uncle Remus Library, University of Georgia Cooperative Extension, and many others.
+Department of Family & Children Services, Path Project, American Legion Post 233, Walton County Chamber of Commerce, Student Success Alliance, WellCare, Piedmont Walton, Ridgeview Institute, Monroe, Athens Technical College, Action, Inc. , Development Authority of Walton County, Walton Youth Project, Inc., Georgia Legal Services, A Child’s Voice Advocacy Center, Winning Strides, Walton County Parks and Recreation, Walton County DA’s Office, Project Renewal, City of Monroe Fire Department, City of Monroe, Faith in Serving Humanity (FISH), Walton County Board of Commissioners, Walton County Public Schools, Social Circle City Schools, 21st Century, Public Health, Department of Juvenile Justice, Individual Businesses, Juvenile Court, Police Departments, Multiple Choices, Georgia Dept. of Behavioral Health and Developmental Disabilities, Department of Community Supervision, Project Renewal, Med Link, Behavioral Health Link and GA Crisis and Access Line, Devereux, Mind Family & Social Services, Inc., Easter Seals North Georgia, Good Will of North Georgia, Georgia Department of Early Care and Learning, Unbridled Joy, Amerigroup, Department of Labor, Boys & Girls Club, Advantage Behavioral Health, Local Churches, Council on Aging, Court Appointed Special Advocates, Uncle Remus Library, University of Georgia Cooperative Extension, and MANY others.
 Our most important partners are the families whose children we are serving.

 Some of the projects that have been initiated through this process